-The purpose of Water Management and Sediment Control (WMSC) regulatins is to establish management and conservation practices which will eliminate or abate soil erosion and degradation of waters from sediment caused by non-farm earth disturbing activities.
-These regulation further intend, but are not limited to accomplish several things:
+The purpose of Water Management and Sediment Control (WMSC) regulations is to establish management and conservation practices that will eliminate or abate soil erosion and degradation of waters from sediment caused by non-farm earth disturbing activities.
+These regulations further intend, but are not limited to accomplish several things:

 1. Eliminate or minimize downstream flooding, erosion and sediment damages caused by development and other earth disturbing activities

 2. Eliminate or reduce damage to watercourses which may be caused by increases in the volume of the runoff entering the streams or by the sediment and pollutants contained in the stormwater runoff

 3. Establish a basis for the design of a stormwater management system in order to protect the current and future rights and options of both dominant and subservient property owners and help assure the long-term adequacy of the stormwater management system

 4. Encourage innovative design that will enhance the control of erosion and sediment in a manner consistent with the intent of the regulation